 |Asian men||90 com (36 inches) or above||101 cm (39 inches) or above|

-Doctors now recognise that there is a particular pattern of raised blood fats that put people at risk of metabolic syndrome.
+Doctors now recognise that there is a particular pattern of raised blood fats that put you at risk of metabolic syndrome and heart disease.
 They sometimes refer to this as dyslipidaemia.

-The main type of fat that is higher than normal is triglyceride.
-These high levels of triglycerides often go hand in hand with low amounts of a kind of cholesterol called HDL cholesterol.
+The main type of fat that will be higher than normal is your triglycerides.
+High levels of triglycerides often go hand in hand with low amounts of a kind of cholesterol called HDL cholesterol.
 Some doctors refer to this as “good cholesterol”.

 - HDL cholesterol should be above 1mmol/L in men and 1.2mmol/L in women

 - Triglycerides should be below 1.7mmol/L (or less than 2.3mmol/L if you ate normally before the test)